-Distribution: Uncommon, west of the Cascades in southwestern Washington; British Columbia south to California.
+Distribution: Occurring west of the Cascades crest in southwestern Washington; British Columbia to California.

 Conservation Status: Sensitive in Washington (WANHP)